elazarl/goproxy/README.md

 # What's New

+  1. Major overhaul of API.
+Pretty much everything will break if you merely try this version.

+  2. Ability to do optional SNI sniffing, and take action based on that information.

-  1. Ability to `Hijack` CONNECT requests.
+  3. Ability to `Hijack` CONNECT requests.
 See
 [the eavesdropper example](https://github.com/elazarl/goproxy/blob/master/examples/goproxy-eavesdropper/main.go#L27)

-2. Transparent proxy support for http/https including MITM certificate generation for TLS.
+  4. Transparent proxy support for http/https including MITM certificate generation for TLS.
 See the [transparent example.](https://github.com/elazarl/goproxy/tree/master/examples/goproxy-transparent)

 # License